thetooth/robot-ctrl/README.md

 A web based visualization tool is available [here](https://github.com/thetooth/robot-gui)

-You need a linux platform prepared for realtime, see [here](util/tuned/Readme.md)
+You need a linux platform prepared for realtime:

+### tuned profile

+Install the tuned service then place the files in this folder into `/etc/tuned/your-profile-name` You must check that the isolated and general purpose cores listed in `realtime-variables.conf` match your system or it wont boot again.

+### Hardware

 And some Delta B3-E servo drives, although you can use any drive after checking the PDO mapping.

+### Communication

 Control is done over NATS: